GreatFruitOmsk/pyqtdeploy-mirror/doc/build_sysroot.rst

 contains a Python script called `build-sysroot.py
 <https://www.riverbankcomputing.com/hg/pyqtdeploy/file/tip/Developers/build-sysroot.py>`_
-which can be used to create a basic system root directory containing a Qt installation, host and target Python installations and static versions of sip and PyQt5.
+which can be used to create a basic system root directory containing a Qt installation, host and target Python installations and static versions of sip, PyQt5, PyQtChart, PyQtDataVisualization, PyQtPurchasing and QScintilla.
 The script requires Python v3.5 or later and runs on Windows, OS X and Linux.
 It is a work-in-progress and completely unsupported and its name and command line interface *will* change.
 If you choose to use it then it is recommended that you maintain your own copy.

 The first step is to create the system root directory itself.
 This will be refered to as ``sysroot`` from now on.
 You should then create a sub-directory